 - A set of tests that need to be run by a single tester during a day or calendar week

 To understand the relationship between Tests, Test Sets, Test Instances and Runs, Please read the PractiTest Methodology article.

 Test Set Structure

-Actions Button to perform actions such as cloning the Test Set and creating an Instance Tabular Summary Report for this Test Set To create this report, click the ‘actions’ button and choose the “Instance Tabular Summary Report” option.
-A new tab will open.
+From the actions bar, you have the option to create an Instance Tabular Summary Report for this specific Test Set.
+If you choose the “Instance Tabular Summary Report” option, a new tab will open.
 This tab is the Create window of The Instance Tabular Summary Report, with the ID of this Test Set pre-populated.
 You can edit and export the report as explained here.

 If you added a BDD test type that has examples (Scenario outline), PractiTest will automatically add multiple test instances for each example row in your BDD scenario outline test.

 You can create a Test Set directly from the Test Library based on chosen tests (read more about it here).
-This can also be done from the Requirements module based on the linked tests to the chosen requirements (you can read more about it here).
+This can also be done from the Requirements module based on the linked tests to the chosen requirements (read more about it here).

 Note: Test Sets are limited to 2,000 test instances per set.
 Users who are project admins will be able to add up to 2,000 instances at a time.
 Users who are not project admins will be able to add up to 100 instances at a time.

 To perform a ‘Batch Edit’, ‘Fast Run’, ‘Delete’, and ‘Parameters’, first you must choose the instances you want and then the buttons will become available.
 ‘Edit’ and ‘Fast Run’ buttons appear at the top of the instance grid while ‘Delete’ and ‘Parameters’ will appear after clicking the three-dot button on the right-hand side.